Cressida Granger

 Cressida Granger is a British entrepreneur.
-She is the owner and managing director of Mathmos, the lighting company founded by Edward Craven Walker, inventor of the lava lamp.
+She is the owner and managing director of Mathmos, the lighting company founded by Edward Craven Walker, the inventor of the lava lamp.

 Career

-Granger is a History of Art Graduate (BA University of Manchester).
+Granger graduated in History of Art from the University of Manchester.
 She then became a vintage design dealer, specialising in furniture and lighting from the 1960s and early 1970s.
-During this period, she started buying lava lamps from the original factory in Poole Dorset and selling them at Camden Market.
+During this period, she started buying lava lamps from the original factory in Poole and selling them at Camden Market.

-Granger was offered the opportunity to take over the original lava lamp business by inventor and owner Edward Craven Walker and his wife Christine.
-Granger and her business partner David Mulley spent the next ten years repositioning and growing the Mathmos.
-They bought out the Craven Walkers over several years, with Edward Craven Walker remaining a consultant until his sad death in 2000; Christine remains close to Mathmos.
+Inventor and owner Edward Craven Walker and his wife, Christine, offered her the opportunity to take over the original lava lamp business.
+Alongside business partner David Mulley, Granger spent the next ten years repositioning and growing the Mathmos company.
+They bought out the Craven Walkers over several years, with Edward Craven Walker remaining a consultant until his death in 2000; Christine remains close to Mathmos.

 Mathmos grew strongly during the 1990s, with British-made lava lamps finding a worldwide audience.
-Mathmos won a host of Business and Marketing Awards, including two Queens Awards for Export.
+Mathmos won a host of Business and Marketing Awards, including a Queen's Award for Export in 1997 and 2000.

-In 1998, David Mulley left Mathmos, and Granger became Mathmos's sole owner and Managing Director.
-The following year, she was on the shortlist of four for the Verve Cliquot Business Woman of the Year Award.
-Granger spent the next decade diversifying the business into different ambient lighting products with a team of internal and external designers.
-This won Mathmos new customers and several prestigious design awards.
+In 1998, David Mulley left Mathmos, and Granger became Mathmos's sole owner and managing director.
+The following year, she was on the shortlist of four for the Veuve Clicquot Business Woman of the Year Award.
+Granger spent the next decade diversifying the business into different ambient lighting products with a team of internal and external designers; this won Mathmos new customers and several prestigious design awards.

 Mathmos retained its British manufacture of the original lava lamp range, gently expanding it to include new models.
-Around 2010, Granger decided to narrow Mathmos' focus to its quality lava lamp range and to focus on D2C sales directly to the consumer.
+Around 2010, Granger decided to narrow Mathmos's focus to its quality lava lamp range and to focus on direct-to-consumer sales.
 Mathmos now directly supplies customers all over Europe with its much-enlarged range, from small candle-powered lava lamps to giant floor-standing versions.

 In 2023, Mathmos celebrated its 60th anniversary by opening a factory shop in its original home in Poole, Dorset.
-Granger and the Mathmos team also worked with five creatives, including Duran Duran, Rankin and Sabine Marcelis, to produce limited edition customised versions of its classic 1963 design Astro.
+Granger and the Mathmos team also worked with five creatives, including Duran Duran, Rankin, and Sabine Marcelis, to produce limited-edition customised versions of its classic 1963 design, Astro.

 Creative industry activities

-Granger was part of the Government Innovation Review Committee with James Dyson and Terrance Conran in 2003.
+Granger was part of the Government Innovation Review Committee with James Dyson and Terence Conran in 2003.

-She has sat on selection and judging panels for various design bodies including 100% Light, D&AD Awards and Design Nation Awards.
+She has sat on selection and judging panels for various design bodies including 100% Light, D&AD Awards, and Design Nation Awards.

 Granger lectures occasionally at Ravensbourne Design College on entrepreneurship in design businesses.

-Granger is a director of the Made in Britain (campaign), a campaign seeking to establish a marque to identify British made goods.
+Granger is a director of the Made in Britain (campaign), a campaign seeking to establish a marque to identify British-made goods.